Bansko, Bulgaria: Not the Trip We’d Hoped For

 A visit to the Neofit Rilski House Museum taught me about this Bulgarian renaissance man.
 He was a monk, an artist, a translator, and a teacher.
 He was also the founder of Bulgarian secular education.

-Kitchen in an eighteenth century home
+A kitchen in an eighteenth-century home

-The bread baking room
+The bread-baking room

 Ski mountain in Bansko

-Clouds in the Pirin Mountains
+Clouds and snow in the Pirin Mountains

 The view from our balcony